New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - New York has one win against the spread in three games this year.

-- New York's games this season have gone over the total in one out of three opportunities (33.3%).
+- New York's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- In games that New York picks up more than 304 yards, the team is 1-2 against the spread and 0-3 overall.
+- New York is 1-2 against the spread and 0-3 overall when the team totals more than 304 yards.

-- This season the Giants have two turnovers, five fewer than the Saints have takeaways (7).
+- The Giants have turned the ball over two times, five fewer times than the Saints have forced turnovers (7).

 Home and road insights